 • 5 key cornerstones of a super networked business

 o Advanced Product Phasing CHISEL

 o Results-oriented Outsourcing and Modularization JIGSAW OR PLIERS

 Amazon.Com achieves high marks on all five key cornerstones of the success of Global Business Networks.
 Amazon.com shines on Innovation through its unique approach

 “One of the only ways to get out of a tight box is to invent your way out,” Bezos declares in an interview As a whole, innovation is the main area where Amazon.com shines (Burrows, Peter.
 “Bezos on Innovation.”

 Bloomberg Businessweek.
 17 Apr.
 2008) .
 Their preparedness to launch products, services, features, and offerings that might later fail in the marketplace characterizes their approach to innovation.
 There is no better test of an idea than the customer who faces the moment of truth when they have to click the buy-it-now button.

-Only after exposing it to the harsh realities of the marketplace can an idea be improved by knowing what is missing and how to make it better – an aiming process.
+Only after exposing it to the harsh realities of the marketplace can an idea be improved by knowing the 5 Key Cornerstones Of a Super Networked Business what is missing and how to make it better – an aiming process.
 Kindle is a prime example of this modus operandi.
 Bezos believes that innovation is being able to spend a large amount of money to construct the capacity that supports new services.
 Although it’s risky at times, the payoff is greater.
 It was Bezos who insisted on the Kindle, a device for reading electronic books, which ultimately resulted in a $14 billion profit for the company.

 When picking Jeff Bezos as #1 on the Businessmen of the Year List for 2012, Fortune magazine called him ‘The Ultimate Disrupter”.
 Outlining his achievements the magazine says: